GlobalFishingWatch/GFW_technical_documentation/Anchorages-and-voyages.md

 * These events use `vessel_id` as vessel identifier and may need to be mapped to `SSVID` for broader use by using for example `PVIS (product_vessel_info_summary)`.

+* Port visits are regenerated daily, so a vessel's historical port visits may change as new data is added, the way the assignment of `seg_id` to `vessel_id` changes over time, or noise filters mutate (e.g. from `overlapping_and_short = FALSE` to `overlapping_and_short = TRUE` or vice versa).
+This means that port visits may change over time so it is recommended to use the most recent version of the port visits table.
+This happens particularly during the first few days or even weeks of a new port visit and much more often for lower confidence port visits than confidence 4 port visits (which by definition have ended).

 ### Voyages
 * These events use port visits and have similar caveats.
 * There are three tables of voyages based on a minimum confidence value for the start or end port visits of a voyage.